MartinBradbury/trihub/README.md

 ## Wireframes:

-The overall structure of the website was kept from initial inception of wireframes to the result of the website on submission for assessment.
-Slight alterations were made to the layout of the home page and performance page.
-These alterations were made to improve the feel of the website and UX.
-All initial wireframes can be seen below and were created using Adobe Xd.
+From the initial design phase with wireframes through to the final version submitted for evaluation, the website's overall architecture remained consistent.
+Minor changes were introduced to the layout of the homepage and performance page to enhance the website's aesthetic and user experience.
+All the original wireframes, crafted using Adobe XD, are displayed below.

 ### Home Page
 ![Home Page Desktop]()